 Small whiteboard

 A small whiteboard is a must if you want to engage children.
-They will eagerly wait to see what you wrote on it and compare it t their answers in the chatbox.
-You can use it for games and assessment as well.
+They will eagerly wait to see what you wrote and compare it t their answers in the chatbox.
+Of course, you can use it for games and assessments as well.

 Flashcards connected to the topics

-I used plenty of my laminated flashcards when we did weather, seasons, house and furniture and daily activities.
-Donโt forget to use flashcards because they are a great supplement to your online lessons.
-You do not have to laminate them or even print, you can collect photos from magazines and newspapers โ this is what I do, but I decided to laminate so that they can last longer.
-Newspapers rip so easily and itโs a shame when a good photo/flashcard gets ruined.
+I used plenty of my laminated flashcards when we did the weather, seasons, house and furniture, and daily activities.
+Don’t forget to use flashcards because they are a great supplement to your online lessons.
+You do not have to laminate them or even print them.
+You can collect photos from magazines and newspapers – this is what I do, but I decided to laminate them to last longer.
+Newspapers rip so easily, and it’s a shame when a good photo/flashcard gets ruined.

-We started the webinar with a daily calendar ritual, used to review dates, numbers, weather, day of the week, and seasons.
-These concepts are sometimes very hard for the children to learn, so it takes a lot of word recycling and reviewing daily.
-They enjoyed the calendar very much and they were competing who will answer my questions first.
+We started the webinar with a daily calendar ritual to review dates, numbers, weather, day of the week, and seasons.
+These concepts are sometimes tough for the children to learn, so it takes a lot of word recycling and reviewing daily.
+However, they enjoyed the calendar very much, and they were competing who will answer my questions first.
 I made this calendar out of a giant pizza box, so go wild and craft a calendar of your own from recyclable materials!

 Interactive map

-In the lesson Letโs talk about the world, I used an interactive map to explore the places where the children live.
+In the lesson Let’s talk about the world, I used an interactive map to explore the children’s lives.
 As in the lessons before this one, I also had the lesson presentation Preply provided, but I supplemented it with a real map.
 The children asked Where is the calendar?! and they were sad to find out that we will not use the calendar that day.

 Crowd reaction sound app (Android)

-I installed this app because I wanted a faster way to praise the children for guessing the answers so quickly without typing in the chatbox constantly.
-When they gave correct answers fast, I played the clapping and cheering sound effects, along with reading their names and answers and they liked it a lot.
+I installed this app because I wanted a faster way to praise the children for guessing the answers quickly without constantly typing in the chatbox.
+When they gave correct answers fast, I played the clapping and cheering sound effects and read their names and answers, and they liked it a lot.

-Finally, if you teach a webinar-based lesson, do not forget to build studentsโ confidence by frequently reading their answers, names and by praising them.
-They cannot talk so if you do not read their names they may thing you are ignoring them or you missed their messages in the chat.
+Finally, if you teach a webinar-based lesson, do not forget to build students’ confidence by frequently reading their answers, names and by praising them.
+They cannot talk, so if you do not read their names, they may think you ignore them or miss their messages in the chat.

 Lesson recordings

 Have you ever taught webinar-based lessons or held professional development webinars?
-What are your experiences?
+What are your experiences with group lessons with young learners?
 How did you keep the large audience engaged?
-Please write in the comments, I would love to hear your opinion!
+Please write in the comments or via the contact page.
+I would love to hear your opinion!

 Click here to explore my store where 99% of materials are forever free!